Waste to Wealth Internships (DC Office)

 The Institute for Local Self-Reliance seeks qualified college and university students or graduates for academic year and summer internships to work on its Waste to Wealth Program.
 Course credit may be available with approval from an academic department.

-We are seeking interns for three projects:
+We are seeking interns for two projects:

 Qualifications: Graduate or undergraduate students [post junior year (summer) and seniors preferred].
 Interest, knowledge, or experience in environmental, economic development issues.